luxonis/luxonis-ml/luxonis_ml/data/README.md

 ```

-{% alert %}
+> \[!NOTE\]
-The augmentations are **not** applied in order.
+> The augmentations are **not** applied in order.
 Instead, an optimal order is determined based on the type of the augmentations to minimize the computational cost.
-{% /alert %}

 ### Usage with LuxonisLoader